timcrowe91/Keyword-Scatter/README.md

 9. Used Roxygen to create documentation and rendered using document()
 10. use\_testthat() to create files for tests
-11. use\_test(“kw\_scatter”) to create test script for function, and filled with tests from assigment 1b
+11. use\_test(“kw\_scatter”) to create test script for function, and filled with gapminder tests from assigment 1b
-12. use\_package() to add dependencies for “dplyr”, “tidyr”, “stats”, “magrittr” & “ggplot2”
+12. use\_package() to add dependencies
-13. use\_package(“gapminder”, type = “Suggests”) to use gapminder in
-    vignette etc
-14. use\_pipe() to allow function to call pipe operator
+13. use\_pipe() to allow function to call pipe operator
-15. use\_vignette() and input brief description of function
+14. use\_vignette() and input brief description of function